Carta logo

 Where Carta earns its place for startup teams

-Total comp benchmarking against private market data
+Carta benchmarks total comp against private market data

-Scenario modelling for equity and cash comp
+Carta supports scenario modelling for equity and cash comp together

-Strong 409A and ASC 718 compliance support
+Carta provides strong 409A and ASC 718 compliance support

 Limitations